 A spiked u p red cabbage side dish with red currant juice and cassis

-Chef Olaf uses a custom spice blend reminiscent of German gingerbread spice for this red cabbage recipe, transforming a fairy simple dish into the epitome of comfort food.
+Chef Olaf uses a custom spice blend reminiscent of German gingerbread spice for this red cabbage recipe, transforming a fairly simple dish into the epitome of comfort food.

 Creamy Sauerkraut with Chives